Updated: Jul 17

 According to a recent American Psychology Association poll, more adults are more stressed out than they've ever been and it's taking a toll on their physical health, as well.
 It's incredibly obvious that this last year has played a major factor in these record high stress levels.
-The Center for Disease Control suggests several things to help which essentially boil down to taking a break.
+One way to combat stress is to try camping.
+There are multiple potential benefits, according to the National Park Service, including improved mental health.

 One excellent way to get away is to, literally, remove yourself for a time where you can focus on the here and now.
 Spending time in nature is like a big ol' reset button, so we've put together a few ways for you to get started on your camping journey.